top of page

 User Persona

-I created a user persona- 'Amanda', to deepen my understanding of the target demographic's needs and pain points.
+We created a user persona- 'Amanda', to deepen my understanding of the target demographic.
+This was synthesised from patient and stakeholder interviews, and analysis of the existing PDF report.

 user persona night mode.png